qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

 .. note::
    - **# ERROR: error.GitError: git config (‘–replace-all’,‘color.ui’, ‘auto’): error: could not write config file /home/$USER/.gitconfig: Device or resource busy**

-     This error is triggered when your gitconfig does not set the UI color configuration as Git 1.8.4 is enabled by default.
+     This error is triggered when your gitconfig doesn't set the UI color configuration as Git 1.8.4 is enabled by default.
 To enable color display in your account, run the following command: ``git config --global color.ui auto``.

    - If a build error is triggered and fixed, run the commands in :ref:`Rebuild <build_with_docker_rebuild>`.